-While tuition only covers 80% of the operating costs of The Prairie School, it does cover the major portion of instructional and academic costs as well as routine diagnostic testing.
+While tuition only covers 70% of the operating costs of The Prairie School, it does cover the major portion of instructional and academic costs.
 Tuition does not cover the cost of specially-arranged individual diagnostic or psychological testing, some co-curricular activities, or the cost of some testing programs.
-Depending on your child's grade, textbooks, field trips/camps, classroom consumables, snacks, arts fees, iPads, iPad insurance, PLAN and PSAT exams, and graduation may not be a part of tuition fees; these items are included in the Inclusive Student Fee that is billed with the tuition payment option chosen.
+Depending on your child's grade, field trips/camps, classroom consumables, snacks, arts fees, Chromebooks, Chromebook insurance, PLAN and PSAT exams, and graduation are not a part of tuition fees; these items are included in the Inclusive Student Fee that is billed with the tuition payment option chosen.